Guidance for Municipal Electronic Waste Collection Sites

-As of April 1, 2011, when electronic waste acceptance programs must be implemented, there will no longer be Household Hazardous Waste State Assistance Program Funding available from the Department for municipal collection of CEE.
-Municipalities participating in an electronic waste acceptance program might be able to receive some form of financial assistance through their agreements with such programs.
+As of April 1, 2011, when electronic waste acceptance programs were required to be in place, Household Hazardous Waste State Assistance Program Funding is no longer available from the Department for municipal collection of CEE.
+Municipalities participating in an electronic waste acceptance program might be able to receive some form of financial assistance through their agreements with such acceptance programs.

 What costs and revenues, if any, should municipalities include in next year's budget for electronic waste collection and recycling programs?

-Municipalities are not required to provide electronic waste collection and recycling programs.
+Municipalities are not required to provide electronic waste collection and recycling programs to their residents.
 If a municipality chooses to do so, it should budget its own funds, or enter into an agreement with a manufacturer or collective electronic waste acceptance program to provide collection services on its behalf.

 There are no assurances that manufacturers or collective electronic waste acceptance programs will cover the costs of municipal programs.
 Manufacturers or collective electronic waste acceptance programs may, voluntarily, enter into agreements with municipalities to provide collection services to help the manufacturers meet their obligations under the Act.

 What should consumers and municipalities do with electronic equipment that is not covered under the new law?

 Municipalities may choose to collect electronic equipment that is not included in the Act as CEE.
 Consumers and municipalities can also check with manufacturer or collective electronic waste acceptance programs, or electronic waste recyclers and dismantlers to see if they will accept a broader range of electronic equipment than what is required.